glynester/Hipster-Till/README.md

 # Running a webserver in UBUNTU
+If you try and run the website from a local file system you will get a "Cross origin request" error when you try and access the JSON file.
+This is because brower security is much tighter around JS methods associated with local files.
+To get round this, you need to run this website on a webserver.
+To open a webserver in UBUNTU do the following:
 In terminal, navigate to the folder your files are in, e.g. "/course_projects/Hipster-Till".
 Type the following command to run a server "sudo python2 -m SimpleHTTPServer 80" or "sudo python3 -m http.server 80".
 Type localhost into a Chrome browser to open the website on the server.
+The website functionality should now work correctly.

 ---
 ---